nchithanh00/docs-chatting/README.md

 # File Q&A

+This project was cloned from OpenAI example: [here](https://github.com/openai/openai-cookbook/tree/main/apps/file-q-and-a/nextjs)
-File Q&A is a [Next.js](https://nextjs.org/) app that lets you find answers in your files using OpenAI APIs.
-You can upload files and ask questions related to their content, and the app will use embeddings and GPT to generate answers from the most relevant files.
+File Q&A is a [Next.js](https://nextjs.org/) app that lets you find answers in your files using Replicate APIs.
+You can upload files and ask questions related to their content, and the app will use embeddings and llama-2 to generate answers from the most relevant files.

 ## Requirements

-To run the app, you need an OpenAI API key.
-You can create a new API key [here](https://beta.openai.com/account/api-keys).
+To run the app, you need an Replicate API key.
+You can create a new API key [here](https://replicate.com/account/api-tokens).

 ## Set Up